aredn/documentation/arednGettingStarted/node_admin.rst

 For each tunnel definition there is a *Wgt* or tunnel weight field.
 The global default tunnel weight is configured under *Advanced Options* as described below, but you can override this value on a per tunnel basis.
 Leave this field empty to accept the global default, or enter a tunnel weight to override the default if you desire.
 Each tunnel definition also has a *Notes* field in which you may enter helpful notes about the tunnel link.

 Wireguard Client
+^^^^^^^^^^^^^^^^

 Select *Wireguard Client* from the dropdown list and click the [+] icon.
 For tunnel client credentials, contact the Amateur Radio operator who controls the tunnel server you want to connect to and request client credentials by providing your specific node name.
 The tunnel server administrator will send you the public IP or hostname for the tunnel server field, the key you are to use, and the network IP address & port for your client node.
 If your client credentials were provided using the method described below for servers, you can highlight and copy the entire set of values, click into one of the fields on your tunnel client row, and when you paste into one of the fields then all of the credentials will be automatically entered into the correct fields for you.
 Otherwise, you can manually enter these values into the appropriate fields on your node.

 Wireguard Server
+^^^^^^^^^^^^^^^^

 Select *Wireguard Server* from the dropdown list and click the [+] icon.
 In the ``Node Name`` field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 The security key, network, and port settings are automatically generated and displayed.
 Click the *copy* icon to the right of the *Notes* field to display all of the connection settings in a new web page.
 These settings can then be copied and pasted into an email or text file to provide the credentials to the owner of the client node.

 The switch on the right is ``enabled`` by default, but it appears gray until the tunnel connection is established, at which time it will be green.

-Advanced Options
+Advanced Tunnel Options
+^^^^^^^^^^^^^^^^^^^^^^^

 The **Tunnel Server Network** address is displayed under *Advanced Options*.
 It is calculated automatically and should not be changed unless there is a specific reason why the default will not work for your situation.
 The **Tunnel Weight** is the weighting factor used by :abbr:`OLSR (Optimized Link State Routing Protocol)` to determine the link cost of sending traffic via the tunnel.
 This value is a global default, but you can override the tunnel weight by providing an individual per-tunnel value as described above.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.